ARC provided by the publisher—Orbit—in exchange for an honest review.

 Highly imaginative world-building with a large focus on sea voyages and naval warfare.

-Let me begin by saying that I’m a huge fan of Barker’s debut series: The Wounded Kingdom trilogy.
-I gave each installment in the trilogy a 4.5 stars rating and ever since I finished King of Assassins, The Bone Ships has been on my list of priority books to read ASAP.
-This is why I’m genuinely sad that I have to give this book a below 4 stars rating, but I have to always be honest with my review.
-I still had a great time with the book but The Bone Ships is a totally different sort of beast—that’s sadly not too suitable for me—compared to The Wounded Kingdom and I had expected to love this book more.
-RJ, if you stumbled upon this review, please don’t read it.
+Let me begin by saying that I’m a huge fan of Barker’s debut series, The Wounded Kingdom trilogy.
+I gave each installment in The Wounded Kingdom trilogy a 4.5 stars rating, and ever since I finished King of Assassins, The Bone Ships has been on my list of priority books to read ASAP for a while now.
+Honestly, on my first read, I had a great time with this book, but The Bone Ships was a totally different sort of beast—that’s sadly not too suitable for me—compared to The Wounded Kingdom trilogy.
+I had expected to love this book more, and thankfully, this result was delivered on my second read.

 “No sane woman or man wishes for war, and those that do never would if they thought it would leave paint on their doorsteps.”